Once again, concerns about the safety of copper sulfate in dog food appear to be making their way around the Internet.

 Some dog food ingredients naturally contain more copper than others…

 Indiscriminately adding a mineral supplement to any recipe could lead to an increased risk of copper toxicity.

 That’s why it’s so important to avoid buying food from companies that do not regularly test their products for nutrient content.

 The Bottom Line

-The personal interest story that was recently published in a local news paper appears to base its warnings about copper sulfate on a hypothesis proposed by one well-meaning veterinarian.
+The personal interest story that was recently published in a local news paper appears to base its warnings about copper sulfate on a hypothesis proposed by one astute veterinarian.

 And his theory is certainly worthy of further investigation.